Alienware Alienware Alienware - 16X Aurora 16" 2.5K Gaming Laptop - Review

 Overview

 The Alienware 16X Aurora is a gaming laptop that doesn't mess around.
-It's built for power, packing a top-tier Intel 24-core CPU and an RTX 5060 GPU into a chassis that's all about performance.
-This thing is a desktop replacement that happens to be portable, not the other way around.
+It's built for raw power, packing a top-tier Intel CPU and a solid RTX 5060 GPU into a chassis that's all about performance.
+You get a killer 240Hz screen and a ton of ports, but this machine makes some serious trade-offs to get there.

 Performance